getsentry/craft/README.md

 craft <command>

 Commands:
-  craft demo            🎬 Run a demo of craft                       [aliases: d] craft publish         🛫 Publish artifacts                         [aliases: p] craft release [part]  🚢 Prepare a new release                     [aliases: r]
+  craft publish         🛫 Publish artifacts                         [aliases: p] craft release [part]  🚢 Prepare a new release branch              [aliases: r]

 Options:
   -v, --version  Show version number                                   [boolean] -h, --help     Show help                                             [boolean]
 ```

+## Global Configuration

+`craft` requires a few environment variables to be present in order to function
+properly.

+* `GITHUB_API_TOKEN`

+  Get your personal GitHub API token here: https://github.com/settings/tokens

+  The token only needs "repo" scope.

+* `ZEUS_TOKEN`

+  You can generate your personal Zeus token here: https://zeus.ci/settings/token

+  Required only for `craft publish`.

+Additional environment variables can be required when publishing to specific
+targets (e.g. `TWINE_USERNAME` and `TWINE_PASSWORD` for PyPI target).

 ### `craft release`: Preparing a New Release